-- Transfer credit will be granted for 100-level language courses (or equivalent) that have been successfully completed, except where a 30-level (matriculation) course in the same language has also been successfully completed. - (2) Transfer credit will be granted for each course transferable to the University of Alberta if the grade achieved is at least a 4.0 (or its equivalent) and the course is applicable to the specific program to which the student has applied. - (3) Among degree-granting institutions, transfer credit is assessed on an individual course-by-course basis by the receiving institution.
+- (1) Transfer credit will be granted for 100-level language courses (or equivalent) that have been successfully completed, except where a 30-level (matriculation) course in the same language has also been successfully completed. - (2) Transfer credit will be granted for each course transferable to the University of Alberta if the grade achieved is at least a C- (or its equivalent) and the course is applicable to the specific program to which the student has applied. - (3) Among degree-granting institutions, transfer credit is assessed on an individual course-by-course basis by the receiving institution.
 Consequently, these course equivalents are not listed in the Alberta Transfer Guide.

-A copy of the annual Alberta Transfer Guide, which explains the nature and the detail of transfer credit arrangements among various postsecondary institutions in Alberta, Northwest Territories, and Nunavut is available from www.acat.gov.ab.ca
+The Alberta Transfer Guide explains the nature and the detail of transfer credit arrangements among various postsecondary institutions in Alberta, Northwest Territories, and Nunavut.
+It is available online at www.acat.gov.ab.ca or by writing to:

-Alberta Council on Admissions and Transfer

-Room 909, 9942 - 108 Street Edmonton, Alberta T5K 2J5
+Alberta Council on Admissions and Transfer Room 909, 9942 - 108 Street Edmonton, Alberta T5K 2J5 E-mail acat@gov.ab.ca Phone: (780) 422-9021 or toll free 310-0000

-E-mail acat@gov.ab.ca

-Phone: (780) 422-9021 or tollfree 310-0000

-Advanced Placement 14.2.4
+14.2.4 Advanced Placement